lowlighter/metrics/source/templates/markdown/README.md

 ### 📒 Markdown <sup>🚧 v3.7</sup>

-    ⚠️ This feature is still under active developement and may not be functional yet

 Markdown template can render a **markdown template** by interpreting **templating brackets** `{{` and `}}`.

 <table>